turbot/steampipe-plugin-oci/docs/tables/oci_core_route_table.md

 ```

-### List route tables whose routes are directed to the internet
+### List route tables with routes directed to the Internet

 ```sql
 select